JasperHG90/dagster-pyiceberg-example-postgres/README.md

 > [!WARNING] dagster-pyiceberg is in development
 >
 > The `dagster-pyiceberg` library is in development.
-It depends on unreleased changes in the `pyiceberg` library.

 This repository contains an example for [dagster-pyiceberg](https://jasperhg90.github.io/dagster-pyiceberg/) with a postgresql backend.